Agile development flow

 To commit to completing work, you need to know how much work a team or individual can finish.

-When you create a team, the workspace admin specifies:
+When you create a team, the admin for the workspace specifies:

 The expected velocity for the team.
 This number can be dynamic over time.

 The capacity per team member

 For details on planning velocity and capacity, see Balance release and sprint workloads.

 Create and update the Backlog